-- It is important that children are taught to understand that inappropriate behaviours will have consequences as this will help them manage their behaviour and make "good choices". - For this reason, the member of the senior leadership team who deals with the incident will impose an appropriate sanction and inform parents via a phone call, where a meeting will also be arranged.
-Depending on the seriousness or nature of the incident they may also meet the parents to inform them of what has happened. - All incident forms must be signed by a member of the SMT.
+- It is important that children are taught to understand that inappropriate behaviours will have consequences as this will help them manage their behaviour and make 'good choices'. - For this reason, the member of the Inclusion Manager or senior leadership team who deals with the incident will impose an appropriate sanction and inform parents via a phone call, where a meeting will also be arranged.
+Depending on the seriousness or nature of the incident they may also meet the parents to inform them of what has happened. - All incident forms must be signed by the Inclusion Manager or a member of the SLT.